huzongxiang/MatDGL/README.md

 # CrysNet
 GrysNet is a neural network package that allows researchers to train custom models for crystal modeling tasks.
 It aims to accelerate the research and application of material science.
+It provides user a series of state-of-the-art models and supports user's innovative researches.

 ## Table of Contents